Bigg Boss 11: Bandgi’s Ex Dennis Nagpal Is HURT & SHOCKED; Says She Wore His Tee on Day 19!

-Bigg Boss 11 contestants, Bandgi Kalra and Puneesh Sharma's extreme PDA has not only disturbed the housemates and fans, her family was also upset.
+Bigg Boss 11 contestants, Bandgi Kalra and Puneesh Sharma's extreme PDA has not only disturbed the housemates and fans, her family.
 Bandgi Kalra's boyfriend, Dennis Nagpal is hurt because of her extreme closeness towards Puneesh Sharma.
 He also announced his break-up.

-Dennis feels that that Bandgi and Puneesh's love story which started off as a publicity stunt, eventually got serious and DIRTY!
+Dennis feels that Bandgi and Puneesh's love story which started off as a publicity stunt, eventually got serious and DIRTY!
 Read on to know more...

 Puneesh's Idea To Stage A Love Story!